icure/medtech-docs/sdks/quick-start/index.md

 ## Get your authentication process ids
 **!!!TO DO!!!
 NOT PART OF COCKPIT YET!!**

-## Create a parent Healthcare professional (Optional)
+## Create a parent Healthcare Professional (Optional)
-If you don't need to access patients' medical data, you should skip this step.

-If you need your users (patients or healthcare professionals) to automatically share their medical data with your company (to compute new medical data, make diagnoses, etc.), you must create a healthcare professional representing your organization.
+If you don't need your patients' to share medical data with your organisation, you should skip this step.

+Using iCure, the patient remains the owner of its medical data.
+However sometimes, your organisation will need to access them in order to create some additional medical data, derived from the ones of the patient.
+Therefore, you'll need the patient to share some information with you.
+To do so, you'll need to create a parent healthcare professional representing your organisation, that will be considered as the responsible Healthcare Party of your Patients.

-When configuring the authentication of your users, the id of your healthcare professional will be referenced as the **PARENT_HEALTHCARE_PROFESSIONAL_ID**.
+When configuring the authentication of your users, the id of your parent healthcare professional will be referenced as the **PARENT_HEALTHCARE_PROFESSIONAL_ID**.
 That way, every new user will automatically share their created medical data with you as well.

 :::info
 This feature can also be added or removed for existing users.
 Go and check our dedicated page on [How to share data automatically with other data owners](../how-to/how-to-share-data-automatically.md)